HPAI-BSC/ipg4av/src/database/DATASET.md

 ### 2. Preprocess Dataset
-To define the necessary inputs for building PGs from vehicle observations, run the preprocessing script:
+Generate the dataset from which PGs will be created.
+Make sure to update the script to point to the correct NuScenes path and dataset split.

 ```bash
 bash src/database/create_database.sh
 ```
-Make sure to update the script to point to the correct NuScenes path and dataset split.
-This step will generate all the processed data required to create PGs.